Colloide awarded Viking Energy Network a UK-first renewable energy scheme

 “The district heating system would heat 11 buildings around the town, including three of our residential tower blocks and two schools.
 It will be a key component in our drive to become carbon neutral by 2030.”

 Colloide has a strong base of experience in providing renewable energy solutions to the agricultural, industrial and municipal sectors.
 This experience allows us to assist a range of organisations in becoming more sustainable through lowering their carbon footprint.
-Discover our full range of innovative technologies.
+Discover our full range of innovative technologies or if you’d like to know more about the Viking Energy Network get in touch.